vitali-it/Monitor-Sensor/README.md

 Launch the project.
 Remember since Spring Boot is applied,<br>
 you do not have to use an external tomcat.<br>
 Variables for connecting to the db may be found within `application.yml`<br>
-Swagger documentation can be rached via `http://localhost:8088/swagger-ui.html#`
+Swagger documentation can be reached via `http://localhost:8088/swagger-ui.html#`

 ### How to launch the client-side app
 Open `monitor-sensor-front` app<br>